 Of course, most AdSense account holders will not try to inflate their metrics using the tactics listed above.
 But there are some nefarious business models lurking that may harm your site by indulging in ad fraud.

 How to Know if You’ve Been Attacked?

 You have the option of using paid tools like IAS or Moat, which work by placing a wrapper around the ad unit and pinging its network of sites list where inventory is already classified as safe/malicious.
-Most of these tools are quite costly and outside the reach of what small and mid-size publishers can afford.
+However, most of these tools are quite costly and outside the reach of what small and mid-size publishers can afford.

 Thankfully, fraud detection in Google Analytics can help you verify if there is something fishy going on with your site.
 These ad frauds include but are not limited to Domain Spoofing, Cookie Stuffing, Ad Injection, and click farms.
-You can read more about these types of frauds in detail here.

-Detecting Invalid Traffic and Ad Fraud
+How to Detect Invalid Traffic and Ad Fraud Using Analytics?

 Given that Google Analytics is a free tool, there are certain trade-offs you’ll have to make here.
 You’ll never be able to be 100% accurate in detecting all ad fraud and come up with an exhaustive list of sources that are causing fraud but you can get really close.
 There are a lot of directional indicators in GA that can point to fraud on your site.
 A couple of these are: